Aditi-Singh16/GSoC-22-Report/README.md

 ### Additional Deliverables
-These deliverables were implemented during the two week research visit to the wolfson college, university of oxford.
+These deliverables were implemented by Lars Willighagen and myself during the two week research visit to the Wolfson college, University of Oxford.

 | \# | Objectives                    | Associated Deliverables         |  Pull Requests |    Status |
 | --- | ----------------------------- | -------------------------------------------- | -------- |-------|